 I went to the Isle of Man in search of Viking rune stones.
-I’d seen runes in Sweden last year, and wanted to explore them further.
-But it wasn’t long before I realised that the story was much more complicated than I thought.
+I’d seen runes in Sweden the previous year, and wanted to explore them further.
+However it wasn’t long before I realised that the story was much more complicated than I thought.
 The Manx runes were part of a much bigger picture, encompassing the island’s early Celtic history and the coming of the Norse invaders.
 It is a story that is told through approximately 200 Manx crosses, or decorated gravemarkers, throughout the island.
 Some of these have rune markings; others have equally mysterious symbols.

 The Unique Culture of the Isle of Man